Who are the best people to talk to at The Vineyard about my child’s difficulties with learning/ Special Educational Needs or disability?

 How can I let the school know that I am concerned about my child’s progress in school?

-- If parents have concerns, they should speak to their child’s class teacher initially.
+- If parents have concerns, they should speak to their child’s class teacher initially and this may involve a meeting with the Director of Learning (DoL) for the phase.

-- If parents feel that concerns are persisting or feel that they would like more advice, they can make an appointment to see the AHT Children and Families or email the school for her attention.
+- If parents feel that concerns are persisting or feel that they would like more advice, they can make an appointment to see the AHT: Inclusion or email the school for her attention.

 - If parents continue to have concerns they may wish to contact the school SEND governor.